-- check-dup-records Check master zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
+check-dup-records Check master zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
 The default is to warn.
-Other possible values are fail and ignore. - check-mx Check whether the MX record appears to refer to a IP address.
+Other possible values are fail and ignore.

+- check-mx Check whether the MX record appears to refer to a IP address.
 The default is to warn.
 Other possible values are fail and ignore. - check-wildcard This option is used to check for non-terminal wildcards.
 The use of non-terminal wildcards is almost always as a result of a failure to understand the wildcard matching algorithm (RFC 1034).
 This option affects master zones.
 The default (yes) is to check for non-terminal wildcards and issue a warning. - check-integrity Perform post load zone integrity checks on master zones.
 This checks that MX and SRV records refer to address (A or AAAA) records and that glue address records exist for delegated zones.
 For MX and SRV records only in-zone hostnames are checked (for out-of-zone hostnames use named-checkzone).
 For NS records only names below top of zone are checked (for out-of-zone names and glue consistency checks use named-checkzone).
-The default is yes. - check-mx-cname If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
+The default is yes. - Check that the two forms of Sender Policy Framework records (TXT records starting with "v=spf1" and SPF) either both exist or both don't exist.
+Warnings are emitted it they don't and be suppressed with check-spf. - check-mx-cname If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
 The default is to warn. - check-srv-cname If check-integrity is set then fail, warn or ignore SRV records that refer to CNAMES.
 The default is to warn. - check-sibling When performing integrity checks, also check that sibling glue exists.
-The default is yes. - zero-no-soa-ttl When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
+The default is yes. - check-spf When performing integrity checks, check that the two forms of Sender Policy Framwork records (TXT records starting with "v=spf1" and SPF) both exist or both don't exist and issue a warning if not met.
+The default is warn. - zero-no-soa-ttl When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
 The default is yes. - zero-no-soa-ttl-cache When caching a negative response to a SOA query set the TTL to zero.
 The default is no. - update-check-ksk When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.